Argentina Continental Integration

 The MCCA (Mercado Común Centroamericano, Central American Common Market) was established in 1960 and is formed by Guatemala, El Salvador, Honduras, Nicaragua and Costa Rica.

-On May 26, 1969, Bolivia, Colombia, Chile, Ecuador and Peru signed the Cartagena Agreement, in order to achieve integration and economic and social cooperation.
 The February 13, 1973, Venezuela joined the Agreement.
 The October 30, 1976, Chile withdrew from it.
-This group was called the Andean integration Andean Pact and in 1997 changed its name to CAN (Comunidad Andina, Andean Community) and is currently made up of Bolivia, Colombia, Ecuador and Peru.
+This group was called the Andean integration Andean Pact.
+In 1997 it changed its name to CAN (Andean Community, Andean Community) and is currently made up of Bolivia, Colombia, Ecuador and Peru.

 The CARICOM (Comunidad del Caribe, Caribbean Community) was founded in 1973 and is composed of Antigua and Barbuda, Barbados, Belize, Dominica, Granada, Guyana, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Trinidad and Tobago.